 Rescue Village is a long-time leader in providing spay and neuter programs to the community, and offers a low cost spay & neuter and vaccine service called Fix-it-in-the-Farmland in partnership with Petfix of Northeast Ohio.
 Rescue Village began its spay/neuter programs in earnest in 1984.

-Shelter medicine is very different from what your local private veterinary practice provides your pet, and as such Rescue Village’s Shelter Veterinary Clinic does not provide care for privately owned animals.
+Shelter medicine is very different from what your local private veterinary practice provides your pet.
+The clinic is dedicated to homeless animals, and as such Rescue Village’s Shelter Veterinary Clinic does not provide care for privately owned animals.
 The Shelter Veterinary Clinic is dedicated to providing medical care to thousands of homeless animals that come through Rescue Village’s doors every year.
+It should be noted Rescue Village’s veterinary clinic does not provide E.R. (emergency room) services for stray animals.

 Rescue Village and Geauga County Humane Society, Inc. are the same organization.
 Rescue Village is a registered trade name of the Geauga County Humane Society, as is Geauga Humane Society.
 The organization has been using the name Rescue Village since 2001, and in 2019 started using the name almost exclusively, with the exception of the Humane Investigations Department continuing to use the name Geauga County Humane Society, Inc. for its law enforcement activities.